 The Palmetto School at the Children's Attention Home

 The Help Elevate Learning Potential (HELP) program provides a full-time instructional assistant for the K - 3rd grade classroom.
 The instructional assistant will provide small group and individual instruction to children who have been removed from their homes due to abuse, abandonment, or neglect - children are often up to 2.5 years behind academically.
 The instructional assistant will help children as they adjust to being in a new home and new school situation.

 The Afterschool and Summer Day Camp program offers affordable programs to youth across York County and provide subsidized childcare to financially eligible parents.
 Programming concentrates on healthy lifestyles, youth development, and social responsibility.

-American Red Cross - Northern SC Chapter
+American Red Cross - Western NC Region

 The Disaster Cycle Services program provides immediate assistance for local victims of house fires and natural disasters, including food, shelter, and guidance to return to independent living.

 The Basic Needs program provides supplemental emergency food and financial assistance for people living in the Clover School District.
 Additionally, this program offers life skills classes to improve budgeting capacity and client self-reliance.

 The Back the Pack program identifies Rock Hill Schools' students who are undernourished and provides them with nutritious foods on weekends to alleviate symptoms of chronic hunger when school meals are unavailable.